sofyansitorus/WooGrabExpress/README.txt

 Requires at least: 4.8
 Tested up to: 4.9.2
 Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 1.2.4
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-WooCommerce per kilometer shipping rates calculator for GrabExpress Grab Indonesia courier.
+WooCommerce per kilometer shipping rates calculator for GrabExpress delivery service from Grab Indonesia.

 == Description ==
-WooCommerce per kilometer shipping rates calculator for GrabExpress Grab Indonesia courier.
+WooCommerce per kilometer shipping rates calculator for GrabExpress delivery service from Grab Indonesia.

 Please note that this plugin is not using official Grab Indonesia API.
 This plugin just estimate the distance matrix using using Google Maps Distance Matrix API and then calculating the cost using the rates defined in the settings.